spotinst/help/src/docs/managed-instance/azure/getting-started/create-stateful-node.md

    </details>

-* <b>Encryption at Host</b> is a security feature offered by Microsoft Azure that provides end-to-end encryption for virtual machines and their data while at rest in the Azure data centers.
+* **Encryption at Host** is a security feature offered by Microsoft Azure that provides end-to-end encryption for virtual machines and their data while at rest in the Azure data centers.
 It allows you to encrypt your VM data, including the temporary disk, OS and data drives, using platform-managed keys or your own customer-managed keys stored in Azure Key Vault.

 * User name